1991 Indianapolis mayoral election: General election campaign

 On education, Goldsmith was a supporter of school choice, increased parental involvement in education, and an opponent of court ordered desegregation busing.
 Mahern similarly supported school choice and argued for the need to reestablish neighborhood schools.

 Both candidates supported completing the construction of the Circle Centre mall.
 Goldsmith, however, promised not to spend any more public funds on it.

 On crime, both candidates supported community policing.
 Mahern supported implementing a waiting period for the purchase of guns.

 Both candidates argued that the city needed to undertake infrastructure improvements.
 Both candidates opposed raising property taxes to fund such improvements.
 Mahern was supportive of an increase in the city's sewer tax, and sought to create a commuter tax.

 Goldsmith was open to increasing user fees to pay for infrastructure expenditures.
 The two candidates disagreed on the expense of infrastructure demands.
 Mahern endorsed the Indianapolis Chamber of Commerce's report on infrastructure, while Goldsmith contended that between $100 and 200 million could be cut from the report's $1.1 billion cost estimate.
 Both candidates proposed selling municipal assets in order to raise funds.

 The campaign saw a heavy amount of negative campaigning, with the two nominees spending a combined $2 million on television, radio, and direct-mail advertisements (a record amount of advertising spending for an Indianapolis mayoral election).
 By late-1991, Goldsmith had established a clear lead in opinion polls, and the both candidates spent the final weeks of the campaign focused on attracting voters by taking positions on various social issues.
 Mahern courted the gay community and sought to win-over support from female voters by staking out a pro-choice stance on abortion.
 Goldsmith ran advertisements touting himself as a supporter of equal opportunities in employment and increased amounts child support for women.

-Late in the campaign, Mahern quickly endorsed an incentive plan by Mayor Hadnut and Governor Evan Bayh to bring a maintnance facility for United Airlines to the city (adding an expected 18,000 new jobs).
+Late in the campaign, Mahern quickly endorsed an incentive plan by Mayor Hadnut and Governor Evan Bayh to bring a maintenance facility for United Airlines to the city (adding an expected 18,000 new jobs).
 Goldsmith held off on initially endorsing the plan, and Mahern attacked him over this.
 Goldsmith defended his hesitancy to immediately endorse the plan as an example of himself looking out for taxpayer interests, and ultimately backed the plan.